 - Is data traffic available?

-No, only on the ships on which the Operator and TI agree to implement the service.
+No, only on the ships on which the Operator and TIM agree to implement the service.
 Roaming on the TIM land network is inhibited.

 No, a conventional GSM/UMTS telephone connects to the antennas installed on board which in turn are connected to the TIM land network via a satellite connection, transparent to the end customer.

-Customers may see either the number 90126, identifying the TI offshore network or, on some terminals, an ad hoc string identifying the service (e.g.: TIM GoS), and sometimes the name of the ship.
+Customers may see either the number 90126, identifying the TIM offshore network or, on some terminals, an ad hoc string identifying the service (e.g.: TIM GoS), and sometimes the name of the ship.

 No, at present customers using national offshore roaming can use only voice and text services.